 Although drivers don't have to leave the vehicle, Penske fueling locations do offer restrooms, vending machines and small cafeterias.
-The locations also have DEF on all the islands and a full array of other products a truck may need.
+The locations also have Diesel Exhaust Fluid (DEF) on all the islands and a full array of other products a truck may need.

 Each quarter, Penske can create a value-add report for its customers, evaluating the fuel purchased at Penske locations as well as fuel purchased at travel centers.
 "We show them what they paid for fuel and identify missed opportunities if that fuel was purchased near a Penske location," Touma said.